Thearyim/react-tap-room/README.md

 * Run the command $ npm run start to start the application

 ## Support and contact details
-_If you run into any issues or have questions, ideas or concerns.
-Please contact me at thearyim@gmail.com_
+_If you run into any issues or have questions/ideas, please contact me at thearyim@gmail.com_

 ## Technologies Used
 * React